gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 >*Before beginning, this dashboards has Database and OS side monitoring panels.
 For the OS panels, I benefit from exists Grafana Dashboards examples from https://grafana.com/grafana/dashboards but I did not noted, so I can not give any credit rigth now.*

->**Grafana, Telegraf and InfluxDB tools are used for this project and All databases OS is CentOS 7.**
+>**Grafana, Telegraf and InfluxDB tools are used for this project.
+All databases are PostgreSQL 11+ and all database servers' OS is CentOS 7.**

 You can monitor your databases like:
 - General database configuration information that may affect your queries like shared_buffers, work_mem, etc.